AmaniKhalifa/fluxible-dnd-tree/README.md

 	return true;
 }

-// Here you can control the dropping behaviour. function dropNodeReducer(state, action) {
+function dropNodeReducer(state, action) {
 	if (!canDrop(action)) {
 		// If the dropping is not allowed you have to remove all hovering/dragging effects.